paritytech/polkadot/utils/remote-ext-tests/bags-list/README.md

-# Remote Extension Tests
+# Remote Extension Tests For Pallet Bags List

 Integration tests that use state from live chains via remote externalities.

-## Features

-Tests are feature gated.

-- `polkadot`: tests for the polkadot runtime.
-- `kusama`: tests for the kusama runtime.